Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 Do Electric Heaters Produce Carbon Monoxide?

-No, because they do not burn any fuel and are entirely electrically powered.
+No, because they do not burn any fuel and are entirely electrically powered, they do not produce CO.

 Does Carbon Monoxide Smell Like Nail Polish?

 No, carbon monoxide is completely odorless.
-The smell of nail polish could indicate a leak in the refrigerant lines of a refrigerator or from the A/C unit.
-Call a local expert if you have any questions.
+The smell of nail polish could indicate a leak in the refrigerant lines of a refrigerator or an air conditioning unit.
+Call a local expert if you experience this issue.

 Can Dogs Smell Carbon Monoxide?

-No, dogs can’t smell CO – which means they’re just as defenseless as humans.
+No, dogs can’t smell CO.
+Which means that they are just as defenseless as humans.
 As a reminder, always evacuate your pets if your CO alarm goes off.

 Can You Get Carbon Monoxide Poisoning From an A/C Unit?